ataraxao/drex/Introduction.md

 ## Part VII: Macro-Sociological Impact and Structural Defenses

 If the Gravity Model is adopted and the Cooperative Wealth Agreement becomes a standard market alternative, the reduction in acute psychological and financial trauma across society would be staggering.
-By fixing the base economic incentives, the CWA cures downstream sociological rot while defending itself against macro-level critiques:
+By fixing the base economic incentives, the CWA cures downstream sociological rot while defending itself against macro-level critiques.

 ### 1) Tournament Theory and the Cultural Pipeline

 A critique of the CWA is that because only a minority of high-net-worth people can afford to underwrite it, it will fail to shift the broader behavioral patterns of the dating market.
-This critique fundamentally misunderstands Tournament Theory.
+This critique fundamentally misunderstands **Tournament Theory**.

 Consider the economics of professional sports.
 Millions of young athletes dedicate their early lives to training for the NBA or NFL.
 Statistically, only a fraction of a percent will ever sign a lucrative professional contract.
 However, the mere existence of that outsized reward at the apex of the market dictates the behavior, daily habits, and aspirations of the millions at the base.